haka-security/haka/doc/ref/regexp.rst

         :return end: Position of the end of the match or ``nil``.
         :rtype end: :haka:class:`vbuffer_iterator`

-        Match the compiled regular expression across multiple buffer.
-The `begin` and `end` result allow to track the position of the match.
+        Match the compiled regular expression across multiple buffers.
+The `begin` and `end` values allow to track the position of the match.

     .. haka:method:: regexp_sink:ispartial() -> partial